 If you are passionate about building a better world for people of all ages, please send a resume and cover letter to Generations United.

-- Strong computer skills and proficient in Microsoft Word, Excel, PowerPoint and use of the Internet.
+- Strong computer skills and proficiency in Microsoft Word, Excel, PowerPoint.

-- Effective verbal and written communication skills and able to represent Generations United at external meetings and outreach efforts.
+- Effective verbal and written communication skills and ability to represent Generations United at external meetings and outreach efforts.
 Experience with social media preferred.

 - Research and analytical skills – must be able to research and analyze complex program and policy information accurately with direction and oversight.

-- Ability to juggle multiple tasks efficiently in fast-paced office.
+- Ability to juggle multiple tasks efficiently in a fast-paced office.

-- Passion and commitment to issues affecting children, youth and older adults.
+- Passion and commitment to issues affecting children, youth, older adults, and grandfamilies.

 - Generations United’s headquarters is located in Washington, DC.
 We can accommodate remote, hybrid, and in-office internships.